BC-Open-Legislature/Legislature-Site/README.md

 This covers the installation for developing the application using the source code.

 ---
-### Normal Installation
-This covers the installation of the final app if you want to contribute please see the `Contributing / Source Code Installation` portion.

----
 ### Acknowledgements
 This idea and the site design is 100% based on the incredible Canadian open parliament project by Michael Mulley https://github.com/michaelmulley/openparliament